tezoscommunity/FAQ/Compile_Mainnet.md

 make
 ```

 Configure the node identity.
-In the mainnnet the "difficulty" used in generating the node identity must be at least 26.
+In the mainnet the "difficulty" used in generating the node identity must be at least 26.
 That is the default now in the `identity generate` command.

 ```
 ./tezos-node identity generate 26.